relistan/spacesuit/README.md

 here](https://ninenines.eu/docs/en/cowboy/1.0/guide/routing/).
 Spacesuit supports
 outbound remapping using a very similar syntax, as shown above.

+The routes operate as a drop-through list so the first match will be the one used.
+This means you need to order your routes from the most specific to the least specific in descending order.
+E.g. if you have a wildcard match that will match all hostnames, it needs to be below any routes that match on specific hostnames.
+If you've written network access lists before, these operate in a similar manner.

 Once you have written your routes, a good step is to run the `mix validate_routes` task, which will load the routes for the current `MIX_ENV` and check them all for correctness.